jm1021/churchofjesuschrist/_posts/2022-12-18-christmas.md

 9 And in that day the Holy Ghost fell upon Adam, which beareth record of the Father and the Son, saying: I am the Only Begotten of the Father from the beginning, henceforth and forever, that as thou hast fallen thou mayest be redeemed, and all mankind, even as many as will.
 10 And in that day Adam blessed God and was filled, and began to prophesy concerning all the families of the earth, saying: Blessed be the name of God, for because of my transgression my eyes are opened, and in this life I shall have joy, and again in the flesh I shall see God.
 11 And Eve, his wife, heard all these things and was glad, saying: Were it not for our transgression we never should have had seed, and never should have known good and evil, and the joy of our redemption, and the eternal life which God giveth unto all the obedient.

+## “His name shall be called Wonderful.”
+Moses 7:53
+And the Lord said: Blessed is he through whose seed Messiah shall come; for he saith—***I am Messiah, the King of Zion, the Rock of Heaven***...

+Psalms 23:1
+The ***Lord is my shepherd***

+Psalms 83:18
+That men may know that thou, whose name alone is ***Jehovah***, art the most high over all the earth.

+Isaiah 7:14
+Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name ***Immanuel***.

+Isaiah 9:6
+For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called ***Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.***